bufbuild/protobuf-es/docs/generated_code.md

 Protobuf-ES: Generated Code
 ===========================

-The following document describe how to generate, and what code precisely is generated for any given protobuf definition.
+This tutorial shows you how to use the code generator, and what code precisely is generated for any given protobuf definition.

 - [How to generate](#how-to-generate)